n8henrie/cookiecutter-pypackage/{{cookiecutter.repo_name}}/CONTRIBUTING.md

     Now you can make your changes locally.

-1. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:
+1. When you're done making changes, check that your changes pass any existing tests, including testing other Python versions with tox:

-        $ flake8 {{ cookiecutter.repo_name }} tests
-        $ python3 setup.py test
         $ tox

     To get flake8 and tox, just pip install them into your virtualenv.